Florida Commuter Airlines

-Florida Commuter Airlines was a small U.S. regional airline based out of Palm Beach International Airport that evolved directly from Roberson Air, Inc., which did business as Red Baron Airlines.
-This happened when Dr. Rudolph P. Scheerer bought out Dr. Clive E. Roberson for a 100% stake in the airline on June 13, 1980.
+Florida Commuter Airlines was a small U.S. regional airline founded in 1980 and based out of Palm Beach International Airport.

+History

+Roberson Air Inc. was founded on June 11, 1979, as a joint venture between Clive E. Roberson and Rudolph P. Scheerer, and operated under the name Red Baron Airlines.

+On June 13, 1980, Scheerer Air acquired 100% of Roberson Air Inc., renaming the airline to Florida Commuter Airlines.
 The management structure remained the same except for Dr. Clive E. Roberson.
 On July 24, 1980, Florida Commuter Airlines received its carrier operating certificate as a commuter and charter operator.
-It was certified to fly 2 DC-3s and a Piper PA-31 Navajo.
+It was certified to fly two DC-3s and a Piper PA-31 Navajo.
 On September 9, 1980, an interline agreement was signed with Air Florida.
 An interline and a bilateral agreement was also signed with Eastern Airlines.

 Route

 The airline offered weekday flights starting in the morning from West Palm Beach, Florida, and stopping in Gainesville, Florida, before continuing to Tallahassee, Florida, and then Jacksonville, Florida.
 In the afternoon the route was the reverse.
 Finally in the late afternoon the flight path was West Palm Beach, Gainesville, Tallahassee, and the reverse for the evening.
 On Saturday and Sunday, Jacksonville was not a destination.

-The airline later became Southern Airlines in 1981 shortly after the Florida Commuter Airlines crash of a Douglas DC-3 in the Bahamas on September 12, 1980.
+The airline later became Southern Airlines in 1981 shortly after the Florida Commuter Airlines crash of a Douglas DC-3 in the Bahamas on September 12, 1980, and ceased operations completely soon after that.